 Morris joined Weightmans in 2007, having previously spent 10 years working for in-house local authority teams, latterly as a principal solicitor.
 Morris specialises in all aspects of public law, with a particular emphasis on social care, healthcare and education.
 Morris regularly acts for local authorities in matters relating to child protection and children with disabilities, adult protection and best interests determinations, applications before the Court of Protection, general community care obligations, ordinary residence disputes, mental health law, commissioning and contractual arrangement and charging.
 He advises local authorities and individual schools on school organisation, exclusions and admissions, SEN provision, school transport and general strategic advice.
-His healthcare clients include hospital trusts and ambulance services to which he provides general healthcare law advice, particularly in relation to consent issues and provision of and withdrawal of treatment.
+His healthcare clients include hospital and mental health trusts and ambulance services to which he provides general healthcare law advice, particularly in relation to mental health/capacity law, consent issues and provision of and withdrawal of treatment.

-Morris has been recognised for a number of years as a ‘Star Associate’ and ‘notable practitioner’ by Chambers & Partners in the category of Court of Protection: Health & Welfare (Public Sector Clients)
+Morris has been recognised for a number of years as a ‘Star Associate’ and ‘notable practitioner’ by Chambers & Partners in the category of Court of Protection: Health & Welfare (Public Sector Clients).

 Morris has acted in a number of reported and important cases, including: